teaqu/Homestead-Vaprobash-Scripts/readme.md

-# Laravel Homestead with Vaprobash scripts
+# Laravel Homestead Vaprobash scripts

-Replace the Vagrantfile in your homestead directory with the one here.
+1. Add vaprobash.rb to the homestead/scripts directory
-Unomment the scripts you'd like to run.
+2. Unomment the scripts you'd like to run in vaprobash.rb.
+3. Add the following to the end of the Vagrantfile in your homestead directory

+    require path + '/scripts/vaprobash.rb'

 Official Laravel Homestead documentation [is located here](http://laravel.com/docs/homestead?version=4.2).